Brighton LGBTQ Counselling and Psychotherapy

 Counselling or Psychotherapy?

 There is no definitive distinction between counselling and psychotherapy, but it may be helpful to see them as being at either ends of a scale.
 At one end of the scale would be short term counselling to deal with a specific issue in the present.
 At the other end would be longer-term psychotherapy to deal with deep rooted issues, exploring past relationships and experiences to understand why they are still causing distress.

 Free Initial Session

 The quality of the therapeutic relationship has been shown to be one of the most significant factors in the process of growth and healing, so it is important to find a counsellor or psychotherapist with whom you feel at ease.
-I offer a free introductory session so that you can see if you feel comfortable talking with me and ask any questions you might have.
+I offer a free initial phone session so that you can see if you feel comfortable talking with me and ask any questions you might have.

 If you would like to book a session or find out more, you can contact me now via email or by calling me on 07811935806.
 I look forward to hearing from you.